State Electoral Office data protection terms and conditions

-Personal data is any type of data that can be used to identify an individual.
+Personal data is any kind of data that enables to identify a person.

 Personal data processing is any operation that is performed on personal data or on sets of personal data.

 The documents that contain personal data and that are re quired to be registered are stored for the term set for the storage of documents entered on the list of documents.

 The data protection policy does not apply to the storage of data on legal entities and other institutions.
 The data protection policy also does not apply to the processing of data on natural persons when the data is processed in connection with their official duties.

 In the field of elections, the chief processor of data is the State Electoral Office, which is a structural unit at the Chancellery of the Riigikogu.